 Shahrizoda is not to be confused with Uzbek singer Shahzoda (aka Zilola Bahodirovna Musaeva), or Uzbek singer Shahrizoda Ahrorxo’jayeva.
 The latter has several songs on YouTube simply using her first name.
 You will be able to tell this isn’t the guruhi (group) because it only features one girl singing.

 Here are all the known line-ups and girls of Shahrizoda.
-I have gathered this information from a variety of places, but most particularly the official Shahrizoda Instagram page.
+I have gathered this information from a variety of places, but most particularly the various Instagram pages of some of the girls.
 Thank you!
 Katta rahmat.

 I have tried to put things in SOMEWHAT sequential order, however it gets a little confusing at times because a few ladies have come and go periodically.
 For example I think a few, like Gulnoza, Zebo and possibly Shahnoza Y, got married and left the group and then returned a few years later.

 To start off, we have the original line-up of the group, well-loved and known.
 This is where it all began!

 Subsequent line-ups featured Sarvar* replacing either Shahnoza or Aziza.
 And then some new faces starting appearing!